swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 ##"a string that needs "# in it"##

 #"""
     a string with
     """
     in it
     """#
 ```

-The following example terminates with backslash-r-backslash-n:
+The following example terminates with backslash-r-backslash-n, not a carriage return and line feed to the end.:

 ```
 #"a raw string containing \r\n"#